City skyline

 Father of Client 5 (November 2012)

-“I cannot thank you enough for your marvelous support, writing skills, and superb knowledge of what I can and cannot do…”
+“I cannot thank you enough for your marvellous support, writing skills, and superb knowledge of what I can and cannot do…”

 Client 4 (August 2012)